-Functional group See 5.2 Distributor registers (GICD/GICDA) summary on page 130 for the
+Width32-bitFunctional groupSee 5.2 Distributor registers (GICD/GICDA) summary on page 137 for the address offset, type, and reset value of this register.

 The Distributor provides up to 60 registers to support the first 960 SPIs.
 If you configure the GIC-700 to use fewer than 960 SPIs, then it reduces the number of registers accordingly.
 For locations where interrupts are not implemented, the register is RAZ/WI.
 See also GICD_ICLARNE.